frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

-# PCIe-to-NUMA-Mapping
+# PCIe-to-NUMA-Node-Locality
-Scriptset to enumerate PCIe Device to NUMA mapping within an VMware ESXi Host More info soon
+The purpose of these scripts is to identify the PCIe Device to NUMA Node locality within a VMware ESXi Host.
+The script set contains a script for the most popular PCIe Device types for Datacenters that can be assigned as a passthrough device.
+The current script set contains scripts for GPUs, NICs and (Intel) FPGAs.

 ## PCIe Devices Becoming the Primary Units of Data Processing